Reviews You Can Rely On

 When considering design, we took a close look at the way each watch fits on the wrist and any notable issues with it during use.
 This included looking at the size and thickness of the body, using under clothing, accidentally turning buttons on and off, and the clarity of the screen.
 We also considered aesthetics, which will vary from person to person.
 Pick the design you like best that fits your budget, and see how the externals stack up between each model.

 We used these watches for all-day use, and our opinions will reflect that.
 If you have a dedicated wristwatch that will take priority over your active GPS watch, take that into consideration.
-We put priority on premium materials and a good design since this is something we wear 24/7 except while charging.
+We prioritize premium materials and a good design since this is something we wear 24/7 except while charging.
 The sleekest design and best for small wrists is the Garmin Forerunner 165 — we are impressed with the amount of technology packed into this unit.
 The Garmin Forerunner 965 also has a super-thin design that works great for running.
 Both the new Suunto Vertical Titanium Solar and Suunto Race are standouts in the lineup for design, and they are easily our favorites, offering titanium or stainless steel construction and an excellent bezel.

 Suunto does an excellent job of making the Vertical Titanium Solar...